-Score explanation: Brown's School of Public Health hosted a "Climate and Health" Seminar Series in February 2023.
+Score explanation: Brown's Office of Sustainability granted a seed grant to Dr. Alison Hayward, an emergency medicine attending to hold an in-person symposium at the medical school on Climate Change and Health in Spring 2024.
+This will be a regional conference addressing solutions to address the health impacts of climate change.
+Brown's School of Public Health hosted a "Climate and Health" Seminar Series in February 2023.
 This event brought together a diverse group of experts to discuss climate change's impact on patterns of infectious disease and how this predisposes the world to future pandemics.
 The panel highlighted multidisciplinary approaches to research currently underway at Brown to help identify and mitigate these risks.
 Furthermore, the medical school offered a forum discussion "Planetary Health: Tackling Emerging Disease to Extreme Heat" which was recorded and distributed on Youtube and Brown's website.

-6. Is your medical school a member of a national or international planetary health or ESH organization?
+2.6.
+Is your medical school a member of a national or international planetary health or ESH organization?
 1 Yes, the medical school is a member of a national or international planetary health or ESH organization 0 No, the medical school is not a member of such an organization Score explanation: AMS is a part of both the Planetary Health Alliance and the Global Consortium on Climate and Health Education.